Imran seventh most followed world leader on Twitter

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Imran Khan, who is likely to become Pakistan’s 20th prime minister after his party’s victory in the July 25 polls, is among the 10 most followed world leaders on Twitter, Geo News reported.
+ISLAMABAD: Imran Khan, who is likely to become Pakistan's 20th prime minister after his party's victory in the July 25 polls, is among ten most followed world leaders on Twitter, Geo News reported.

 Turkey's Recep Tayyip Erdogan, Jordan's Queen Rania Al Abdullah and Indonesian President Joko Widodo stand on fourth, fifth and sixth place with 13.1 million, 10.6 million and 10.2 million followers respectively.

-ISLAMABAD: Imran Khan, who is likely to become Pakistan’s 20th prime minister after his party’s victory in the July 25 polls, is among the 10 most followed world leaders on Twitter, Geo News reported.
+ISLAMABAD: Imran Khan, who is likely to become Pakistan's 20th prime minister after his party's victory in the July 25 polls, is among ten most followed world leaders on Twitter, Geo News reported.

 Turkey's Recep Tayyip Erdogan, Jordan's Queen Rania Al Abdullah and Indonesian President Joko Widodo stand on fourth, fifth and sixth place with 13.1 million, 10.6 million and 10.2 million followers respectively.